rlrightleft/learn-SQL-MySQL/sqlzoo/0_SELECT_basics.md

 ---

 ## Problem 3
-Which countries are not too small and not too big?
-`BETWEEN` allows range checking (inclusive of boundary values).
-The example below shows countries with an area of 250,000–300,000 sq. km.
+Which countries are not too small and not too big? `BETWEEN` allows range checking (range specified is inclusive of boundary values).
+The example below shows countries with an area of 250,000-300,000 sq. km.
 Modify it to show the country and the area for countries with an area between 200,000 and 250,000.

 **My Solution:**